GL-MPP/EVA-7/Capstone/Part-3/README.md

 The colab notebook for BBOX training can be found [here](https://colab.research.google.com/drive/1bIaMU19oRXRZuNMsz-VQL12YrjaZACNC).

 ## For segmentation
-5. Create ground-truth png and json files.
+5. Create ground-truth png and json files for segmentation training.
+The json for segmentation is slightly different than json for BBOX.
+The pnj images stores pixel level class details.
+The panoptic API has been used to convert pixel colors via RGB2ID function and store the ID along with BBOX information in the JSON.
 The code to generate ground-truth and corresponding train/val json can be found [here](https://colab.research.google.com/drive/1J9EeYhxhTxprXhtAxUuyz5OhZ-i2T6P2)

 6. Freeze the BBOX trained DETR weights and use it to train the DETR for segmentation.